Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Abstract

 \section{Abstract}

 We introduce \shortname, a method to repurpose video diffusion models for monocular 3D reconstruction of dynamic scenes.
-By leveraging the strong dynamic prior captured by such video models, \shortname can be trained using only synthetic data while generalizing well to real data in a zero-shot manner. \shortname predicts several complementary geometric modalities, namely point, depth, and ray maps.
-We introduce a new multi-modal alignment algorithm to align and fuse these modalities, as well as multiple sliding windows, at inference time, thus obtaining robust and accurate 4D reconstruction of long videos.
-Extensive experiments across multiple benchmarks show that \shortname significantly surpasses state-of-the-art video depth estimation methods, including recent methods such as MonST3R, which are also designed to handle dynamic scenes.
+By leveraging the strong dynamic priors captured by large-scale pre-trained video models, \shortname can be trained using only synthetic data while generalizing well to real data in a zero-shot manner. \shortname predicts several complementary geometric modalities, namely point, disparity, and ray maps.
+We propose a new multi-modal alignment algorithm to align and fuse these modalities, as well as a sliding window approach at inference time, thus enabling robust and accurate 4D reconstruction of long videos.
+Extensive experiments across multiple benchmarks show that \shortname significantly surpasses state-of-the-art video depth estimation methods.